StrRamsRobotics/team-manual/README.md

 1. Create/edit text files.
 2. Build the documentation by running a script (done automatically if contributing through GitHub.com).

 The text files will be formatted using a mark-up language called [Restructured Text](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
-You can contribute to this manual knowing very little about Restructured Text, simply by editing existing files and learnring from examples.
+You can contribute to this manual knowing very little about Restructured Text, simply by editing existing files and learning from examples.

 ## Contributing through GitHub.com
 - In the team manual repo, edit the file called `contributors.rst`.
 Inside, under the appropriate year below, add: